AmiraGamal1/ADB/docs/Labs/Lab4.md

 Prepared statements separate SQL code from user input.
 Instead of embedding user input directly into a SQL query —which can be exploited by attackers— prepared statements use placeholders (e.g., ?) for input values.
 These are known as parameters.
 An SQL statement template is created and sent to the database with these placeholders, while the actual data is supplied later.
 For example: `INSERT INTO MyGuests VALUES (?, ?, ?)` In this query, the values are not directly inserted into the SQL string; instead, they are safely passed and bound at execution time.
 This ensures that user input is treated strictly as data, not executable code.

-The prepared statement execution consists of two stages: **prepare and execute.**
+The process involves two key steps: preparing the statement and then executing it, and here are the steps to follow.

 **Step 1:** Prepare a safe query with a placeholder (Tells MySQL to prepare an SQL query in advance with a placeholder `?` for user input, which guarantees the query structure is fixed and cannot be changed by user input.)